qudini/qudini-reactive/qudini-reactive-security/README.md

 }
 ```

-It works by ensuring the request brings the same value in both a header and a cookie, as explained in [this OWASP cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie).
+It works by ensuring the request brings the same value in both a header and a cookie, as explained by [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie).

 The header that will be checked by default is `X-Xsrf-Token`, but can be modified via the `csrf.header-name` property.

 The cookie that will be checked  by default is `XSRF-TOKEN`, but can be modified via the `csrf.cookie-name` property.

+### GrantedAuthorityDefaults

+A bean of type `org.springframework.security.config.core.GrantedAuthorityDefaults` will be registered by default to remove the `ROLE_` default prefix from the role names, but you can modify this behaviour by registering your own.